 The Housing Production Trust Fund (HPTF or "Fund"), authorized by the Housing Production Trust Fund Act of 1988 as amended by the Housing Act of 2002, is a local source of funding for affordable housing development.
 Funds for the Housing Production Trust Fund are supplied by the legislated share of DC deed recordation taxes and real estate transfer taxes, currently 15%.
 The Fund is designed to direct assistance toward the housing needs of the most vulnerable District residents-very low- and extremely low-income renters.
-In Fiscal Year 2015 Budget, Mayor Vincent C. Gray proposed over \$125 million in HPTF funding toward affordable housing vs.
+In Fiscal Year 2015 Budget, the Mayor proposed over \$90 million in HPTF funding toward affordable housing units.